What is fertility preservation?

 It is important to understand the potential risks and side effects attached to fertility preservation:

-- Ovarian stimulation with a view of harvesting eggs/embryos involves taking injections for an overall of 2 weeks.
+• Ovarian stimulation with a view of harvesting eggs/embryos involves taking injections for an overall period of 2 weeks.
 This process can cause ovarian hyperstimulation syndrome (OHSS) which is associated with an increased risk of blood clots and accumulation of fluid in the tummy.
-On occasions, this fluid needs to be drained.
-However, we use slightly different protocols that make the risk of the above complication very low (less than 1%).
+On occasion, this fluid needs to be drained.
+However, we use slightly different protocols that make the risk of this complication very low (less than 1%).

-- Ovarian stimulation can increase oestrogen levels.
+• Ovarian stimulation can increase oestrogen levels.
 Some cancers may be oestrogen dependent and there is a theoretical risk that ovarian stimulation may increase the risk of cancer growth.
 However, we can provide anti-oestrogen tablets to reduce the amount of circulating during stimulation.
-Until today the evidence is reassuring and shows no negative effect on cancer outlook for patients who had oestrogen depended on tumour and needed to have ovarian stimulation.
+The current evidence is reassuring and shows no negative effect on cancer outlook for patients who had an oestrogen-dependent tumour and needed to have ovarian stimulation.

-- There is a risk that ovarian transposition – which repositions the ovaries ahead of ovarian transposition – can lead to the rotation of relocated ovaries, and ovarian cysts developing.
+• There is a risk that ovarian transposition – which repositions the ovaries ahead of pelvic radiation – can lead to the rotation of relocated ovaries, and ovarian cysts developing.

 Speak to our dedicated fertility team by completing our online enquiry form.